 Choose an enrollment option:

-Earn credits through articles you've already read in the Massage Professionals Update e-newsletter.
+Earn credits through articles you've already read in our Massage Professionals Update e-newsletter.

 Learn how massage therapy can positively impact clients suffering from Post Traumatic Stress Disorder (PTSD).
 Combining four articles written especially for the Institute's Massage Professionals Update E-newsletter, this brief program will provide insights into: